FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/networking_router_v2.html.markdown

 page_title: "FlexibleEngine: flexibleengine_networking_router_v2"
 sidebar_current: "docs-flexibleengine-resource-networking-router-v2"
 description: |-
   Manages a V2 router resource within FlexibleEngine.
+The router is the top-level resource for the VPC within FlexibleEngine.
 ---

 # flexibleengine\_networking\_router_v2

 Manages a V2 router resource within FlexibleEngine.
+The router is the top-level resource for the VPC within FlexibleEngine.

 ## Example Usage